Decision of the Regional Court in Wrocław, 1st Civil Division, dated 24th January 2019

 I C 976/17

-2. Necessary co-participation occurs in a situation where the claim for determining the invalidity of the contract is the subject of the lawsuit, and then the participation of all borrowers is required.
+2. Necessary joint participation occurs in a situation where the claim for determining the invalidity of the contract is the subject of the lawsuit, and then the participation of all borrowers is required.
 Since the claim to determine the invalidity of a legal act is an indivisible claim in this regard, all borrowers should appear in the case.
 In the present case, the claim concerns the determination of the defendant’s liability for the use of prohibited provisions in the contract.
 The fact of establishing that such provisions are in the contract will not affect the situation of the other borrowers.
 This circumstance will not deprive them of the opportunity to bring their own action.
-The same applies to those who have been denied participation in the group by the Court and remain co-borrowers as to those who are members in the group.
+The same applies to those who have been denied participation in the group by the court and remain co-borrowers as to those who are members in the group.

 III C 171/16

-2. A prerequisite for the recognition of a claim as a consumer protection claim is that the consumer seeks protection in relations with a professional entity (entrepreneur).
+2. A necessary prerequisite for the recognition of a claim as a consumer protection claim is that the consumer seeks protection in relations with a professional entity (entrepreneur).
 Thus, the existence of a consumer-entrepreneur relationship is necessary.
 In addition, in order to speak of a claim for protection, an additional element is also necessary, because intentionally the legislator used the term “consumer protection claims” and not the term “consumer claims”.

 Judgment of the District Court of Warsaw, 1st Civil Division, dated May 24, 2022